TEENAGE DRUG ADDICTIONS

-If you use any of the above drugs and can answer “yes” to any of the questions below, it could be time to seek help.
+If they answer “yes” to any of the questions below, your son may be addicted to drugs and it could be time to seek help.

 - Are you spending a lot of time alone?